This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 – Merriam-Webster.com Dictionary

-I hope that exploring these sentences with homographs has helped you get a better handle on not only homographs but also homophones and homonyms.
+I hope that exploring these sentences with homographs has helped you better understand not only homographs but also homophones and homonyms.

 Now you may feel more confident about not mixing up the meanings of these messy words in your mind. 😊